Lorp/fit-to-width/README.md

 * [typeset](https://github.com/bramstein/typeset) by [Bram Stein](https://github.com/bramstein), the TeX line breaking algorithm in JavaScript.
 This scales each line horizontally by a different amount to reduce whitespace caused by justification.

 * [Font-To-Width](http://font-to-width.com) is a small JavaScript library by [Nick Sherman](http://nicksherman.com/) and [Chris Lewis](http://chrissam42.com/) that takes advantage of large type families to fit pieces of text snugly within their containers.

+* [Fitting Text to a Container](https://css-tricks.com/fitting-text-to-a-container/) is a list of various text-fitting tricks, compiled by CSS Tricks’ Chris Coyier.